-(Mark One) $|\mathbf{x}|$ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2021 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission file number 333-255894 IR-MED INC. (Exact name of registrant as specified in its charter) 98-0583166 Nevada State or other jurisdiction of (I.R.S.
-Employer incorporation or organization Identification No.) ZHR Industrial Zone, Rosh Pina, Israel (Address of Principal Executive Offices) (Zip Code) Registrant's telephone number, including area code: 972-4-655-5054 Securities registered pursuant to Section 12(b) of the Act: None None (Title of Class) Name of Each Exchange on which registered Securities registered pursuant to Section 12(g) of the Act: Common Stock.
-Par value \$0.001 per share Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes□ No ⊠ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes No 🗵 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer" "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Accelerated filer Non-accelerated filer ⊠ Emerging growth company ⊠ If an emerging growth company, indicate by checkmark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \square Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes □No ⊠ price of \$3.00 of such common stock on the OTC Markets on such date.
+5(d) OF THE SECURITIES EXCHANG GE ACT OF 1934 1 For the fiscal year ended December 31, 20 022 or ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCH IANGE ACT OF 1934 For the transition period fromto Commission file number 000-56492 (Ex IR-MED, INC. exact name of registrant as specified in its ch narter) Nevada 98-0583166 State or other jurisdiction of incorporation or organization (I.R.S.
+Employer Identification No.) (Ad ZHR Industrial Zone, Rosh Pina, Israel Idress of Principal Executive Offices) (Zip 6 Registrant's s telephone number, including area code: 97 72-4-655-5054 Securiti ies registered pursuant to Section 12(b) o of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered None N/A N/A Securi ities registered pursuant to Section 12(g) of f the Act: Common Stock, \$0.001 per share (Title of class) Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securi ities Act.
+Yes □No ⊠ Indicate by check mark if the registrant is not required to file repo orts pursuant to Section 13 or Section 15(d) of the Act.
+Yes □No ⊠ Indicate by check mark whether the registrant (1) has filed all repmonths (or for such shorter period that the registrant was required 5(d) of the Securities Exchange Act of 1934 during the preceding 12 ect to such filing requirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electron 232.405 of this chapter) during the preceding 12 months (or for su quired to be submitted pursuant to Rule 405 of Regulation S-T (§ quired to submit such files).
+Yes \boxtimes No \square lerated filer, a smaller reporting company, or an emerging growth ad "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer \square Non-accelerated filer \boxtimes Si accelerated filer □ maller reporting company ⊠ merging growth company ⊠ If an emerging growth company, indicate by checkmark if the reaccounting standards provided pursuant to Section 13(a) of the Ex d transition period for complying with any new or revised financial Indicate by check mark whether the registrant has filed a report reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.) seessment of the effectiveness of its internal control over financial unting firm that prepared or issued its audit report. \Box If securities are registered pursuant to Section 12(b) of the Act, correction of an error to previously issued financial statements. incial statements of the registrant included in the filing reflect the Indicate by check mark whether any of those error corrections registrant's executive officers during the relevant recovery period analysis of incentive-based compensation received by any of the Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes [□No ⊠